LinkedIn Ads Essentials for B2B Marketers

 3. The minimum budget is high compared to other platforms, starting at $10 per day.

-If you want to run multiple ads for A/B testing, have numerous industries, or target multiple decision-makers, your costs can rise.
+Your costs can rise if you want to run multiple ads for A/B testing, have numerous industries, or target multiple decision-makers.

 However, for the right crowd, when dealing with a high-value product, and especially in the B2B world, spending a fair amount to reach your goals makes sense.
-If you have a clear understanding of the buyer or the industry, invest your marketing budget within that category—be mindful of the cost-per-click, cost-per-impression, and cost-per-action, which can be relatively higher than on Facebook or Twitter.
+If you clearly understand the buyer or the industry, invest your marketing budget within that category—be mindful of the cost-per-click, cost-per-impression, and cost-per-action, which can be relatively higher than on Facebook or Twitter.

 Tracking Results

-One final, important aspect of building a successful LinkedIn ad campaign to reach B2B companies is to track your results—then use them to refine your methods.
+One final, important aspect of building a successful LinkedIn ad campaign to reach B2B companies is tracking your results—and then using them to refine your methods.
 The results you have to track will depend heavily on your goal and objective.

 The best course of action to track your results?
 Visit the demographics section of your LinkedIn account—this is a feature that LinkedIn does very well.
 Here, you can view information about the kinds of companies that are watching your brand or seeing your ads, as well as their size and the parameters you set up at the beginning of your campaign.
 In the beginning, these metrics will favor heavily on impressions, which will eventually trickle down into clicks.

-When you’re tracking conversions, use the demographics tool to see the kinds of users watching your ads and observe how they are engaging with your ads so you can make faster, better decisions about which industries, ads, and users are most effective for you.
+When you’re tracking conversions, use the demographics tool to see the kinds of users watching your ads and observe how they engage with them.
+This will help you make faster, better decisions about which industries, ads, and users are most effective for you.

 Within this demographics tool, you can track: